 Next, a lot of general practitioners, specialists, pharmacists, psychologists etc. have brilliant ideas for digital care.
 They are struggling with how to do so and what steps to take to make the change.

 There is plenty available on the market for those who want start providing digital care to their patients.

-Below is a shortlist of currently applicable mhealth apps in Belgium, alongside features which are not yet possible.
+Below is a shortlist of currently (fall 2018) applicable digital health actions in Belgium.
+I put them alongside features which are not yet possible and indicate the expected timeline.
 As a health care provider and patient, it is useful to focus on what is possible and why.

 |Booking and managing online appointments with a healthcare provider or group practice||Booking and managing online appointments with multidisciplinary care providers in a care pathway|

 |Remote consultation for first contact and e-prescriptions||Reimbursement code: there is no nomenclature code yet for digital contact and advice BUT: this is expected by spring 2019|